mcgillspace/balloon_project_swv1/README.md

 ----- **ABOUT FILES** -----

 *camera_sw_structure* contains a preliminary skeleton of the software for the on board camera.
 We are using the IDS UI-3241LE-M-GL.
-More details can be found [here.](https://en.ids-imaging.com/download-details/AB00430.html)
+More details about the camera can be found [here.](https://en.ids-imaging.com/download-details/AB00430.html)

 All of the files found in *Payload/testCameraC/testCameraC/* pertain to the the function of the IDS camera.